jaypha/php-framework/polyfills/README.md

 ## Notes

-Dialog Polyfill has a minor change in that the dialogPolyfill object is attached to window to enable insertion inside a module
+Dialog Polyfill has a minor change in that the dialogPolyfill object is attached to window to enable insertion inside a module.

+Web components polyfills have not been included because they are too complicated.

 ## Copyright